cbteeple/pressure_controller_docs/docs/ros-driver/basic-tutorial.md

 - **pressure_trajectory_ros** is where trajectories are set up, built, and stored for execution
 - **pressure_control_ros** is the main driver that actually interfaces with the pressure control hardware

+## Set up your hardware and control configs
+Follow the [ROS Hardware Setup]({{ site.baseurl }}{% link docs/ros-driver/setup.md %}) instructions to set up your hardware configuration, and the [Control Setup]({{ site.baseurl }}{% link docs/ros-driver/control-setup.md %}) instructions to set up your control config files.

+### Use an existing plotting config file
+We use the [rqt_multiplot](http://wiki.ros.org/rqt_multiplot) package for plotting which lets you make/use config files to set up plot groups.
+You can use an existing profile for now (in the `config/plotting` folder), and modify/make a new one from inside the plotting window when it's running.

+## Start the Pressure Controller
+To begin running a pressure controller, use the following command:

+`roslaunch pressure_controller_ros bringup.launch profile:=YOUR_CONFIG_PROFILE`

+In the "**config**" folder of the "**pressure_control_ros**" package, you can set up hardware configurations. the "*DEBUG.yaml*" configuration is a good place to start.

+*Note that you don't need to include the file extension ".yaml'*

 ## Manual pressure control

+Note: This doesn't work very well
+{: .fs-4 .label .label-yellow }
+This program attempts to use the terminal as a GUI.
+This ends up being very clunky and sometimes things go wrong.
+A GUI-based manual control program is planned for version 3.0.

+### Run the manual control program

 `roslaunch pressure_controller_ros set_setpoint.launch`